Hishore/ds-interview-prep/index.md

     - Scikit-Learn, XGBoost, LightGBM, CatBoost
 - Use cross validation as a means to evaluate the model
 - Favor simple models that run quickly and are easy to explain

+### Q2 [Programming] Write a function to calculate all possible assignment vectors of 2n users, where n users are assigned to group 0 (control), and n users are assigned to group 1 (treatment).

+- Idea 1: Use existing functions in python

+- Idea 2: Use a recursive approach to do it.